-Just as the name suggests in itself, this amazing gallery design is based on the classic image scroll or slider style.
-Basically, it works like a presentation or slideshow, where when the users click on one specific image, it transfers to the screen for a full view.
+Just as the name suggests, this amazing gallery design is based on the classic image scroll or slider style.
+It works like a presentation or slideshow, where when the users click on one specific image, it transfers to the screen for a full view.
 But the twist here is that the creators have used different CSS effects and transitions for each image.
 Which means that whenever an image is clicked on, it either slides up, slides down, pans in, pans out and more.
 Definitely a great way to keep users engaged, add in this stunning gallery design and execute your work of art in style.

 Amur Leopard Image Gallery With CSS VARS

 Subtle and minimal, the creator of this CSS gallery made use of black & white aesthetic to get this stunning result.
 The grids and the placements of each images are irregular but in an appealing manner.
-And because of the minimal design on this, the users can focus fully on the images displayed without getting side-tracked too much.
-Elegant and sophisticated, the whole framework is based on CSS so that it is easier for any users to replicate.
+And because of this minimal design, the users can focus fully on the images displayed without getting too much side-tracked.
+Elegant and sophisticated, the whole framework is based on CSS, making it easier for users to replicate.

 CSS 3D Transform Gallery

-Just as the name would suggest, this CSS gallery design is perfect to showcase various locations and places on any site for a more modern and edgy feel.
+Just as the name would suggest, this CSS gallery design is perfect for showcasing various locations and places on any site for a more modern and edgy feel.
 It is ideal for blogs, photo galleries, and any creative site.
-Created using CSS, JS, and HTML, it ensures the users of a smooth experience.
-Each of the images is placed horizontally side by side each depicting a different location.
+Created using CSS, JS, and HTML, it ensures users a smooth experience.
+Each image is placed horizontally side by side each depicting a different location.
 When hovered over the title or the description slides into the display.

 Slide-out Scrolling Gallery

 With the name itself, it pretty much explains the whole structure this CSS gallery is based on.
 Relying fully on the slide and scroll effect, with each scroll or slide, the contents on the site is displayed.
 Three equally divided sections are revealed when scrolled downwards.
-The one in between stays intact while the ones on either side make use of the slide in effect to keep it more interesting for the users to see.
-Although minimal and simple, it makes use of CSS, HTML and even JS for animating some elements.
+The one in between stays intact, while the ones on either side use the slide to keep it more interesting for the users to see.
+Although minimal and simple, it uses CSS, HTML and even JS for animating some elements.
 Perfect for any creative gallery site, follow the link below to view the full coding structure that the creator has provided.

 Reflective Photo Gallery Wall